Course Creator Stuck Under $50K per Year Despite Consistent Work

 They’re selling transformation through reliable systems, not manufactured events.

-The breakthrough doesn’t come from a better launch strategy.
-It comes from eliminating the need to launch.
+The breakthrough doesn’t come from a better launch strategy; it comes from eliminating the need to launch at all.

-Before you plan your next launch or create more content, you need to see the fatigue pattern.
-Most course creators think their launches are performing well.
-The data usually shows audience exhaustion.
+Before you plan your next launch or create more content, you need to recognize the fatigue pattern.
+Most course creators think their launches are performing well, but the data usually shows audience exhaustion.

 Step 1: Calculate Revenue Per Subscriber Per Launch (15 minutes)